The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: Abstract

 \section{Abstract}

 This is the second of three papers on Conformal General Relativity (CGR).
-The conformal group is here introduced as the invariance group of the partial ordering of causal events in $n$D spacetime.
-Its general structure and field representations are described with particular emphasis on the remarkable properties of orthochronous inversions.
-Discrete symmetries and field representations in flat 4D spacetime are described in details.
-The spontaneous breakdown of conformal symmetry is then discussed and the roles played in this regard by the dilation field and one or more physical scalar fields of zero mass are evidenced.
-Hyperbolic and conformal--hyperbolic coordinates are introduced in 4D spacetime for the purpose of providing different but equivalent mathematical representations of CGR.
-These are respectively the Riemann and the Cartan representation, the first of which is manifestly conformal invariant and the second is not, but in compensation preserves the formal structure of standard General Relativity (GR) in which all local quantities are multiplied by suitable scale factors.
-The equivalence of these representations in regard to {\em scale relativity} is also discussed.
-In the end, the action integrals, as well as the motion equations and total energy--momentum tensors, of a Higgs field interacting with the dilation field are described in both the above mentioned representations, in view of the detailed study of Higgs--field dynamics carried out in the third paper.
+The conformal group is introduced here as the invariance group of the partial order of causal events in $n$D spacetime.
+Its general structure, discrete symmetries and field representations are described in detail.
+The spontaneous breakdown of conformal symmetry is then discussed and the role played by a ghost scalar field and a physical scalar field in 4D spacetime are evidenced.
+Kinematic--, conformal-- and proper--time hyperbolic coordinates are introduced in a negatively curved Milne spacetime for the purpose of providing three different but equivalent representations of CGR.
+The first of these is grounded in a Riemannian manifold and is manifestly conformal invariant, the second is grounded in a conformally connected Cartan manifold but its conformal invariance is hidden, the third is grounded in the Riemannian manifold of the Milne spacetime and has the formal structure of General Relativity (GR).
+The relation between CGR and standard inflationary cosmology is also briefly discussed.
+Lastly, in view of the detailed study of Higgs--field dynamics carried out in the third paper, the action integrals, motion equations and total energy--momentum tensors of the Higgs field interacting with the dilation field are described in the three representations mentioned above.